Blue Passport

 Important

-After your right to asylum or refugee status has been recognized by BAMF, you will receive a "Blue Passport".
+After your right to asylum or refugee status has been recognised by BAMF, you will receive a "Blue Passport".
 After that, you are not permitted to obtain a passport from your country's embassy or travel to your homeland; otherwise, you will lose your protection status and residence rights in Germany.